lithium-powered/Crazyflie/eChen-README.txt

 		export /opt/ros/electric/setup.bash
 		export ROS_PACKAGE_PATH=~/ros_workspace:/opt/ros/electric/stacks
 		(*Second line is important.
 You need to add the directry which includes packages to environment variable.)
 	b.
-Run "source devel/setup.bash" in the ~/catkin_ws directory
+Run "gedit ~/.bashrc" in your home directory and add: cd ~/catkin_ws/
+		source devel/setup.bash
+		cd ~/

 3. If error after "rosrun crazyflie crazyflie_node.py" with message "[rospack] Error: package 'crazyflie' not found":
 	a.
-Run "source devel/setup.bash" again in the ~/catkin_ws directory
+Check step 2b or run the "source devel/setup.bash" again in the ~/catkin_ws directory

 4. If error "ImportError: No module named cflib.crtp", then we must clone these repos into the ~/crazyflie/scripts directory:
 	a.
 Run "git clone https://github.com/jlamyi/crazyflie_old_library.git" in scripts directory